JoannaLapa/product-feedback-app/README.md

 ### The challenge

-Already done:

 Users should be able to:

 - Sort suggestions by most/least upvotes and most/least comments
 - Filter suggestions by category
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page

-Future development:

 - Upvote product feedback requests
 - Create, read, update, and delete product feedback requests
 - Receive form validations when trying to create/edit feedback requests
 - Add comments and replies to a product feedback request
-- Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- Keep track of any changes, even after refreshing the browser (with usage of `localStorage`)

 ### Screenshots